Nexis-Network/homepage/content/docs/extensions/neon-utils.md

     SELECT txid_current();
     ```

 3. To avoid errors when running `pgbench`, initialize your database with the tables used by `pgbench`.
-This can be done using the `pgbench -i` command, specifying the connection string for your Exzo Network database.
-You can obtain a connection string from the **Connection Details** widget on the Exzo Network **Dashboard**.
+This can be done using the `pgbench -i` command, specifying the connection string for your Nexis Network database.
+You can obtain a connection string from the **Connection Details** widget on the Nexis Network **Dashboard**.

     <CodeBlock shouldWrap>